We use cookies on our website to ensure you get the best browsing experience. Learn more

 Back to

-What does a healthy meal look like
+What does a healthy meal look like?

-What does a healthy meal look like
+What does a healthy meal look like?

 Protein should cover a quarter of your plate

 The strength and size of muscles decline with ageing which contributes to a loss of mobility, function and ability to perform activities of daily living.
 Protein intake can prevent muscle loss.
 Good protein sources include lean meat, poultry, fish, milk, cheese and yoghurt.
 Salmon and sardines are packed with heart-healthy omega 3 fats.
 Legumes, eggs and nuts are also packed with protein.
-[1] It’s important for older adults to eat protein throughout the day, because the digestive system can only absorb a little at a time.
+It’s important for older adults to eat protein throughout the day, because the digestive system can only absorb a little at a time.
 Aim to include protein with every meal and snack.
-Carbohydrates should cover a quarter of your plate

-Your senior years are not a time to go low carb.
 For consistent energy and to feel full after meals, you need to include high fibre carbohydrates with each meal, i.e. wholegrain bread, brown rice, wholemeal pasta, oats, kumara or potato.
-[2]

 Use fat as a garnish or dressing